Putin congratulates Trump on his election victory in his first public comments on the US vote

 ″I would like to take this opportunity to congratulate him on his election as president of the United States of America,” Putin said in a question-and-answer session at the conference.

-As to what he expects from a second Trump presidency, Putin said, “I don’t know what will happen now.
+As to what he expects from a second Trump administration, Putin said, “I don’t know what will happen now.
 I have no idea.”

 "For him, this is still his last presidential term.
-What he will do is his matter,” Putin said.
+What he will do is his matter," added Putin, who this year began a fifth term that will keep him in power until 2030 and could seek six more years in office after that.

+Kremlin spokesman Dmitry Peskov said Thursday the Kremlin is not ruling out the possibility of contact between Putin and Trump before the inauguration, given that Trump “said he would call Putin before the inauguration.”

 The Kremlin’s cautious stand reflected its view of the U.S. vote as a choice between two unappealing possibilities.
 While Trump is known for his admiration of Putin, the Russian leader has repeatedly noted that during Trump’s first term, there were “so many restrictions and sanctions against Russia like no other president has ever introduced before him.”